rux-pizza/discourse-awesome-bbcodes/README.md

 #discourse-awesome-bbcodes

-A Discourse Plugin to support BBCode tags spawning across multiple lines.
+A Discourse Plugin to support nestable BBCode tags spawning across multiple paragraphs in your posts.
 By default, support is provided for the following tags:

  - `[hide=]`, `[nsfw]`